Spring Garden Revival

 • Average precipitation and risk of summer drought

-• Proximity to the Charles River and its impact on soil moisture
+• Proximity to water features like the Charles River

 Benefits of Lawn Mowing in Watertown